Anurag Kashyap: Early life

-Kashyap was born on 10 September 1972 to Gaharwar Rajput family in Gorakhpur, Uttar Pradesh.
+Kashyap was born on 10 September 1972 to a Gaharwar Rajput family in Gorakhpur, Uttar Pradesh.
 His father Prakash Singh is a retired Chief Engineer of the Uttar Pradesh Rajya Vidyut Utpadan Nigam Limited and was posted in Obra Thermal Power Station in Sonbhadra district near Varanasi.

 He did his primary schooling from Hillgrange Preparatory School in Dehradun, and grade seven onwards, from the Scindia School in Gwalior.

 Some of the locations used in Gangs of Wasseypur are also influenced from his own old house where he himself lived with his parents, sister, Anubhuti Kashyap, and brother, Abhinav Kashyap.
 Abhinav is also a filmmaker, who made his directorial debut with the masala blockbuster, Dabangg (2010).
 Anubhuti has been his assistant in most of his films.
 She made her directorial debut with Doctor G (2022), a medical campus comedy, starring Ayushmann Khurrana, Rakul Preet Singh, Shefali Shah and Sheeba Chaddha.

 Owing to his desire to become a scientist, Kashyap went to Delhi for his higher studies and enrolled himself into a zoology course at the Hansraj College (University of Delhi); he graduated in 1993.
 He then eventually joined the street theatre group, Jana Natya Manch; and did many street plays.
 The same year, couple of his friends "urged [him] to catch a de Sica retrospective" at the International Film Festival of India.
 In ten days, he saw 55 films at the festival, and Vittorio De Sica's Bicycle Thieves was the film that influenced him the most.